Sid672/Rangoli/README.md

 ![](https://media.giphy.com/media/hmRzYbArCq1i6rFfmo/giphy.gif)

 These are my rough diagram to draw a breakfast Plate.
+Don't worry if you are not good at drawing; it's ok.
+The rough figure is basically used for calculations of length (in pixels) and angle (in degrees).

 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_9.PNG?raw=true)
 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_10.PNG?raw=true)